3rdRingwood/3rdringwood.github.io/hall_booking/index.md

 The kitchen is equipped with a hob, cooker, refrigerator, microwave, sink, hot and cold running water.
 (Mugs and kettles may be available on request).

 Toilets.
-Three - Ladies, Gents and Disabled - all with hot and cold water, soap, paper towel dispensers, hot air hand driers.
+Three - Ladies, Gents and Disabled (with baby changing facility) - all with hot and cold water, soap, paper towel dispensers, hot air hand driers.

 The hall has car parking space for up to 18 cars.